JPvRiel/conky-seamod/README.md

 - CPU base frequency (not same as max/turbo boost), e.g. 2.8 GHz vs 3.8 GHz
 - CPU cores versus threads

-Depends on fully refactoring the lua code to draw rings.
+Depends on fully refactoring the lua code to define and draw rings dynamically upon every refresh.

 #### TODO: Memory rings could have option to render memory read and write utilisation

 A ring showing the memory use is quite static and boring.
 That's easily reflected by a simple flat bar or percentage stat.
 Graphing memory read and write access would be more interesting.

-#### TODO: storage rings could have option to render device read and write
+#### TODO: Storage rings could have option to render device read and write

 Similar to memory todo above, graphing the read and write per storage device in the ring would be interesting.

-#### TODO: log scale for rings
+#### TODO: Logarithmic scale for rings

 For storage, memory and network IO, often there's a low level of activity which means the rings or graph levels are under utilised.
 A logarithmic scale could help stretch out smaller values.